Ideals, bands and direct sum decompositions in mixed lattice vector spaces: Disjoint complements

-Next we will show that the right disjoint complement can also be given in terms of the symmetric absolute value, and the usual Riesz space definition of the disjoint complement can thus be viewed as a special case of the next result.
+Next we will show that the right disjoint complement can also be given in terms of the symmetric absolute value, and for Riesz subspaces, the usual Riesz space definition of the disjoint complement can thus be viewed as a special case of the next result.

 \begin{thm} If $A$ is a mixed lattice subspace then the right disjoint complement is given by $A^{\perp}=\{x\in V: s(z)\lenv s(x)=0 \; \textrm{ for all }\, z\in A\}$. \end{thm}